roberto-butti/some-drops-of-php/src/content/docs/01-system/01-sys-phpversion.md

 // it returns a string like "22.1.2"
 ```

-The **extension** parameter is optional and it is a string representing the name of the PHP extension whose version you want to retrieve.
+The `extension` parameter is optional.
+It is a string representing the name of the PHP extension whose version you want to retrieve.
 If provided, `phpversion()` returns the version of that extension.
 If the extension is not enabled, it returns `false`.

 ```php
 $extension = "ext-not-exists";